openbaton/docs/docs/vim-driver.md

 **Note**: You can implement your own interface just follow the documentation on writing your own [VIM driver][vim-driver].

-## Where do I find the open source plugins?
+## Where can I find other open source VIM drivers?

 Open Baton platform provides an openstack and a test plugin.
 They are automatically download by the bootstrap.
-Anyway they can be found on our [Marketplace][marketplace-drivers]
+During next releases there will be additional drivers available on our [Marketplace][marketplace-drivers]

 [marketplace-drivers]: http://marketplace.openbaton.org:8082/#/
 [openstack-link]:https://www.openstack.org/